 About Dianne Edmondson

 Dianne’s community involvement spans many years, and leadership is her hallmark.
-(See the Community Leadership page for details.)
-She has proven leadership and demonstrated conservative principles.
-She will work tirelessly with the citizens and leaders of Pct.
+She has proven leadership and demonstrated conservative principles, serving in many leadership roles throughout her years in Denton County.
+As our Commissioner, she now works tirelessly with the citizens and leaders of Pct.
 4 to find the best solutions to the challenges our rapid growth brings.
-She will be a commissioner you can trust.

 As a new County Commissioner, she was in the forefront of efforts to enact a Senior Tax Cap and a Homestead Exemption for the County’s homeowners.
 These two tax reductions can NEVER be repealed, and cannot be lowered, only increased.